vlasov01/StrokeCareAIAssistant/README.md

-# Local AI Voice Chat
+# Stroke Care AI Assistant (fork from Local AI Voice Chat)

 Provides talk in realtime with AI, completely local on your PC, with customizable AI personality and voice.